evankozliner/tech-team/tutorial.md

 Docker is a containerization service.
 It puts your software into independent, lightweight, cross-platform containers that run your program.
 These containers are run like virtual machines by Docker itself.
 Thus, a program created on one system can be put into a Docker container that can in turn be run on any machine with Docker installed.
 This makes it possible to distribute complex applications in a platform-independent manner.

+## Portability
+Docker isolates an applications code from its environment.
+Details such as networking and storage are abstracted away, this helps guarantee that an app will work when deployed or downloaded on another developers machine.

+## Compute Density
+You may be able to run six to eight times as many containers as virtual machines on the same hardware [according to infoworld][infoworld-url].
+This is because docker containers share the kernel, unlike virtual machines that come with a fully-functional operating system.
+This can be appealing for high-scale environments who wish to save on hardware.

 ## Installing Docker
 1. Update your package lists by running the following command.